wang201111/hybrid-intelligence-framework/README.md

 This repository contains the complete implementation of the framework described in the paper:

-**"Physics-Constrained Multi-Module Machine Learning Framework for Solubility Prediction from Small-Sample Experimental Data"**
+**"Physics-Constrained Multi-Module Machine Learning Framework for Scientific Prediction from Small-Sample Experimental Data"**

 *Submitted to Nature Communications*